cosmosio/nested-property/README.md

 nestedProperty.isIn(obj, "nested.0.property", {}); // false
 ```

-The path doesn't have to be valid to return true:
+The path doesn't have to be completely valid to return true, as long as the value exists within the valid portion.

 ```js
 nestedProperty.isIn(obj, "nested.0.property.foo.bar.path", obj.nested[0]); // true
 ```

-Unless the `validPath` option is set to `true`:
+Unless the `validPath` option is set to `true`, in this case the full path needs to be valid:

 ```js
 nestedProperty.isIn(obj, "nested.0.property.foo.bar.path", obj.nested[0], { validPath: true }); // false